rehannali/bbbackup/README.md

 (for `launchctl load` and `launchctl unload` you need to provide the full absolute path always!!!)

+## Important

+While creating oauth2 credentials for BitBucket, please make sure to provide the redirect url as `http://localhost:8021`.
+If you want other url, you have to manually change the redirect url in the script.

 ## Help

-Calling `python bbbackup.py --help` gives you all the options the app supports.
+Calling `poetry run python bbbackup.py --help` gives you all the options the app supports.

 ```
 usage: bbbackup.py [-h] [-f FILEPATH | -c CONFIGFILE] [-a DATE]